Multipurpose Building (also known as the Jerry M. Hughes Athletics Center)

 See our parking map for locations of parking lots on campus.

-Before meeting in the assembly area pick a place outside of the building to meet up with your guests.
-The recessional will lead graduates out of the building at one of the north exits.
+Before being seated, please pick a place outside of the building to meet up with your guests.
+The recessional will lead graduates out of the building at the east and southeast exits.

-Undergraduate candidates in academic regalia (caps and gowns) will assemble on the second floor of the Multipurpose Building 30 minutes prior to your allotted ceremony time.
+Degree candidates in academic regalia (caps and gowns) should find their seat on floor of the Multipurpose Building 30 minutes prior to your allotted ceremony time.
 Rows will be marked by academic college and faculty marshals will be there to assist you with seating.
 Make sure you have your name card!

-Don't forget, after graduation the Career Services Center is still here to assist you with all of your career development needs.
+Don't forget, after graduation the Career and Life Design Center is still here to assist you with all of your career development needs.

 Please complete the online survey here if you are:

 For additional help or information, please visit our website or call our office at 660-543-4985.

 UCM diplomas are printed on 8.5" by 11" paper and are in the portrait orientation.
 Diplomas include your degree name, major, and academic honors (if applicable).
 Diplomas do not include minors.
 Students are issued the only copy of their diploma, UCM does not keep copies.